15 Best Things To Do in Boulder City

 14. Eat a Delicious Meal at Coffee Cup Cafe

+Serving all day breakfast and lunch, The Coffee Cup is the perfect early or mid-morning stop before a visit to the dam.
 Their omelets and breakfast tacos are out of this world.
 The menu also includes burgers, milkshakes and adult beverages.
-You really can’t go wrong with anything you order.
+Honestly, you can’t go wrong with anything you order.

 15. Walk Across the Mike O’Callaghan-Pat Tillman Memorial Bridge

-Things To Do in Boulder City Round-Up
+Final Thoughts on Things To Do in Boulder City

-So, there you have it – my list of the best things to do in Boulder City.
+So, there you have it.
+My list of the best things to do in Boulder City.
 This doesn’t mean that there are only 15 things to do in this fun little town.
 Check out Visit Boulder City’s website for more events and seasonal celebrations happening all the time.

-Thanks to Las Vegas Convention and Visitors Authority for hosting me on some of these activities.
+Thanks to Las Vegas Convention and Visitors Authority for hosting me on some for some of these activities.
 As always, even though I was hosted, the experiences and opinions are entirely my own.
+In full disclosure, my daughter lives in Boulder City now, so I know it pretty well.
+It’s one of my favorite places to spend time and I think you’ll enjoy it too.

 See you on the road!